ClaireXZhang/ethnicity_childhood_vaccination_CPRD_aurum/README.md

 - UKHSA/NHSE annual statistical reports - national % coverage for each birthday cohort 2006-2021 (used to validate the algorithm for deriving vaccinations)
 - Validation, descriptive and statistical analysis code (example: MMR)

-The algorithms corresponding to these code lists and R code are included in the supplemental appendix of the paper, under review in eClinicalMedicine.
+The algorithms corresponding to these code lists and R code are included in the supplemental appendix of the corresponding paper, accepted for publication in eClinicalMedicine.
 Validation of these algorithms (completeness and representativeness) are also detailed within this paper.